ballerina-platform/module-ballerina-cache/cache-ballerina/src/cache/Module.md

 };
 ```

 The `cache:AbstractEvictionPolicy` object has the common APIs for the cache eviction functionalities.
-Custom implementations of the eviction policy can be done by maintaining the `cache:LinkedList` object according to the eviction algorithm.
+Custom implementations of the eviction policy can be done by maintaining the `cache:LinkedList` class according to the eviction algorithm.

 ```ballerina
 public type AbstractEvictionPolicy object {